coralproject/coralproject-site-2016/research.md

 * We have hosted four Knight-Mozilla OpenNews Fellows [to conduct research and investigations](https://blog.coralproject.net/the-math-behind-the-metrics/) that support our work
 * More academic studies to be announced soon

-We also assist in the work of several acaedmics and associated studies including [Anika Gupta at MIT](https://dspace.mit.edu/handle/1721.1/104258#files-area), Fiona Martin at University of Sydney, [the World Editors Forum Global Report on Online Commenting](http://www.wan-ifra.org/reports/2016/10/06/the-2016-global-report-on-online-commenting).
+We also assist in the work of several academics and associated studies including [Anika Gupta at MIT](https://dspace.mit.edu/handle/1721.1/104258#files-area), Fiona Martin at University of Sydney, [the World Editors Forum Global Report on Online Commenting](http://www.wan-ifra.org/reports/2016/10/06/the-2016-global-report-on-online-commenting).

 ##Articles